victoriafil/computational-semantics/README.md

 #### Administrating the final group submission

-The admin user for the final submission, `userf`, is responsible for editing the file and managing the online meeting while working on the final version.
+The admin user for the final submission, for example `userf`, is responsible for editing the file and managing the online meeting while working on the final version.
 In particular they should,

 - Share their screen with other team members.
 - The group version should be constructed in a way that it consists of contributions of everyone.
 - Make a copy of their notebook and name it final:
 ```
-cp -R userf final
+cp -R <userf> final
 git add final
 ```
 - Initiate a discussion how to modify these solutions given the contributions of each member.